Chesterkxng/alx-system_engineering-devops/0x00-shell_basics/README.md

 : a script that prints the absolute path name of the current working directory 1-listit
-: a script that display the contents list of your current directory
+: a script that display the contents list of your current directory 2-bring-me-home :
+: a script that changes the working directory to the user's home directory